xdaTq/InventorySystem/README.md

   - ##### **Editing Item**
     After adding an item to the database you have the option to edit it simply by pressing the `edit` button which can be seen on the `item` displayed on the dashboard database.
 After clicking the `edit` button it will redirect you to the `edit` page where you can change the information of the item and simply submit it to the datbase which will automaticlly update after the submition of the new `item` information.

+    ![edit-item][edit-items]

   - ##### **Exporting Database**
     If you would like to export the database as an execl spreedsheet or csv file you can simply do it by pressing the `export` button on the top navigation bar.
     And the whole database will be saved to your computer as a csv file which then can be used for excel

+    ![exporting-items][exporting-items]